 Banks have a long and storied history in Canada, but a new chapter is being written as new technologies—high-speed internet and mobile—increasingly free people from the traditional bank visit.
 Challengers and innovators are positioning themselves to provide better service, faster integration and a greater user focus, and competition for key markets continues to drive innovation.
 Today’s new crop of smaller, more agile fintech ventures brings a well-thought-out approach to tackling customer needs, and that can only improve the banking experience for all customers.

 Developed by a Toronto-based fintech company, this financial app consists of a hybrid spending, savings and credit account.
-The Koho account has competitive features like no fees, a minimum 0.5% cash back on all purchases and 1.2% interest earned on direct deposits.
+The Koho account has competitive features like no fees, a minimum 1% cash back on purchases (two categories) and 0.5% interest earned on direct deposits.

-- Perks: Earn 1.2% interest on the money in your spending and savings accounts.
+Perks: Earn 0.5% interest on the money in your spending and savings accounts.
 Koho also has a feature called RoundUps, which rounds up each purchase to the nearest $1, $2, $5 or $10 (your choice) and transfers the difference into your savings account.
-You can also use the Early Payroll feature to access $100 of your next paycheque up to three days before it’s deposited.
+You can also use the Credit Building program for an extra $10 per month.

 A digital bank founded in Calgary by a co-founder of Skip The Dishes, Neo Financial offers a no-annual-fee credit card and a high-interest savings account.
 It also focuses on offering cash back when you spend at select national and local businesses.

-- Earn rate: It’s based on the types of purchases, but it averages 4% cash back for its standard plan, with a minimum 1% earned.
+Earn rate: It’s based on the types of purchases, but it averages 5% cash back

 Wealthsimple is best known for its robo-advisor, but it recently launched WealthSimple Cash, a hybrid chequing and high-interest savings account (HISA).
 It incorporates elements of all basic banking products, including a cash card.
 For instance, you would have unlimited transactions, Interac e-Transfers and deposits; 0.90% interest on deposits; and a Visa-Debit, which works like a prepaid credit card.